|Five Low-Cost Ways To Improve the Security of Your eCommerce Website|

 Keep the Admin Panel Tight

 The most important part about a website is the area from where it is managed, called the admin panel or the dashboard.
 Hackers try to access a website by using a lot of methods.
 These methods might take some time and effort.
 However, if he gets access to your admin panel, it's game over for you as he will push you out of your own website.
 So, you need to make sure that you are using fool-proof passwords that are hard to crack.
 Moreover, you should change your passwords every three months just in case there is an information leak.
-Especially, as most security teams are working from home due to the coronavirus restrictions, you should take a look at How to Protect Your Team: Expert Tips for Work From Home Security.
-Educate Your Customers
+Especially, as most security teams are working from home due to the coronavirus restrictions, you should take a look at Is Cybersecurity Stifling Your Business Innovation?

 It doesn't matter how secure your website is; the weakest link in the security chain will always be human intervention.
 If you have done everything on your end to protect your users, your users also have some responsibility on their shoulders.
 You must teach them important stuff like setting strong passwords for their accounts, never giving their login information to anyone else, use two-factor authenticators, and lookout for phishing.